 Every trip to Thailand is different, and this remarkable country's knack for reinventing itself keeps on surprising even veteran Selective Asia team members who can recall that mythical ‘like Thailand 20 years ago’.
 We rarely meet a visitor who isn’t eager to see more.

-Whether you’re taking your first holiday in Thailand or your tenth, it can include your ideal balance of beautiful beaches, rural relaxation, ancient culture and urban buzz… all before we mention the food.
+Whether you’re taking your first holiday in Thailand or your tenth, it can include your ideal balance of beautiful beaches and urban buzz; rural relaxation and ancient culture… all before we mention the incredible food.
 Add in fabulous hotels and top-notch service, and you can understand why Thailand is still a showstopper, even after decades in the Asia travel limelight.

 Most Thai holidays start or finish in the capital, a heady humid metropolis with a buzz of ‘what next?’ thrumming tirelessly along its busy pavements.
-We’re hard pushed to name a city that tops it on the fun scale: the streetside bars, riverside restaurants and spectacular roof-top watering holes are amongst the best and most stylish you can find anywhere, and the food is one of the world’s greatest cuisines.
+We’re hard pushed to name a city that tops it on the fun scale: the streetside bars, riverside restaurants and spectacular roof-top watering holes are amongst the best and most stylish you can find anywhere, and the food is amongst the world’s greatest.
 The art, historic and spiritual sites are typically breathtaking, and the shopping is liable to seduce even the most reluctant buyer.

 Northern Thailand has a different pace entirely, with gorgeous green landscapes offering many opportunities for rural adventure.
 Take your pick from tea-plantations and riverside camps, mountain treks and elephant conservation, farm stays and hidden luxury.
 Rural regions such as the Golden Triangle and Chiang Rai are best known and full of options, or try mountainous tea-growing Fang, where you can get hands-on with village life.